eflautt/ga-data-science/lessons/lesson-03/readme.md

 10. Correlation

 ### Mean
-> Instructor Note: Content for mean, median and mode sourced from www.yti.edu/lrc/images/math_averages.doc.
+> Source: Content for mean, median and mode sourced from www.yti.edu/lrc/images/math_averages.doc.

 The mean of a set of values is the sum of the values divided by the number of values.
 It is also called the average.